 The J.W.
-England Library on the University City campus has a limited number of laptops available to lend to students whose home location is University City.
+England Library at the University City location has a limited number of laptops available to lend to students whose home location is University City.
 Please speak with circulation desk staff for more information.

 To print documents sent from library computers or via mobile print to printer, log in or swipe your HawkCard at the printing station, select your print jobs, and click the PRINT button, then log out.